County: DA's access restricted; full-time assistant resigns

 She was not reached for comment.
 A message left at her office was not returned.

-Counting Thomas' temporarily leave from his post, the office is now down three prosecutors; the other, an assistant district attorney post that was vacated by then-assistant Michael Carbonara in late May.
+Counting Thomas' temporary leave from his post, the office is now down three prosecutors; the third, an assistant district attorney post that was vacated by Michael Carbonara in late May.

 Four assistants remain, including first assistant Molly Metzgar, who is currently overseeing the office.

-Barbera declined to provide Wills' letter of resignation, noting that as a "personnel" matter, the document is not a public record.
+Barbera declined to provide Wills's letter of resignation, noting that as a personnel matter, the document is not a public record.

 Somerset County Department of Emergency Services Director Joel Landis said Somerset County 911 has had an advisory board before, but they wanted to make it a bit more official — with appointees now county-approved.